hrishi141098/hrishi141098.github.io/_pages/about.md

 </p>

 <p style="text-align: justify;" >
 The second part of MetNet takes care of processing the input data over time, in which the contracted time slices are passed to a recurrent neural network (RNN) sequentially in time.
 For instance, it applies a ConvLSTM with a 3 x 3 receptive filed and 384 channels to learn temporal features.
-This increases the influence of the recent data slices, and the final output – 64x64 tensor with the channel number of 384 – contains information about the input patch both by spatial and temporal dimensions.
+This increases the influence of the recent data slices, and the final output – 64 x 64 tensor with the channel number of 384 – contains information about the input patch both by spatial and temporal dimensions.
 </p>